Personal OS is still on sale — now $374

 2

-When you open Personal OS for the first time, the AI walks through a handful of questions about your work — what you do, who you serve, what you sound like, what you're working on right now — and seeds itself with what it needs to know about you on day one.
+When you open Personal OS for the first time, it asks a handful of questions about your work—what you do, who you serve, what you sound like, and what you're working on.
+Then it fills in the starting files with those answers.

 3